Soumik16/Registration-Form/README.md

 ### Site URL
 - [URL](https://soumik16.github.io/Registration-Form/)

-### After filluping the first page see the Next Page also.
+### After fillup the first page see the Next Page also.

 ### Screenshot of the site